ChrisJohnsen/ISBN-Export-Tool/README.md

     yarn jest               # all tests in all packages yarn jest packages/foo  # regexp filter test pathnames yarn jest -t regexp     # regexp filter describe and test strings

+# Releases

+The Node tool is not currently bundled and released (if you already have Node, a `yarn install` and `yarn rollup -c` should get you there).

+The fully-bundled Scriptable tool is released on a separately-rooted ("orphan") branch named `released`.
+This pre-bundled file can be used to distribute the program to iOS-only Scriptable users.

+The Scriptable content of this branch is created with these steps:

+1. Commit all the desired changes and stash any incomplete changes to tracked files.

+    The commited changes to `packages/utils/src/version.ts` should include a new (previously untagged) version number.

+2. Create an annotated (or annotated and signed) tag for the new release.

+        git tag -a v1.0

+    The tag's annotation text should include a summary of what has changed.

+3. Make sure the `released` branch is checked out in a worktree at the top of the main repository.
+Skip this step, if it is already present.

+        git worktree add released

+4. Run the Scriptable release helper:

+        yarn workspace scriptable run release

+    Or, from inside the Scriptable package:

+        packages/Scriptable> yarn run release

+    This will check that the worktree is clean and tagged, run a release-mode Rollup, and check the released file's header for a Git decription annotation, production mode, and make sure it doesn't have too many newlines (as a proxy for minification).

+5. Commit in the `released` worktree.

+        released> git commit -a

+    The commit message should mention which version is being released.